Nishant014/delta-demo/README.md

 this is Nishant

 #aditya
-adtiya is a black boy
+adtiya is a black boy.